dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 ![BOSC logo|link=BOSC\_2015](Pear.png "BOSC logo|link=BOSC_2015")

 [Talk abstracts](http://events.open-bio.org/BOSC2015/openconf.php) are
-due by **8 April** 2015.
+due by **7 April** 2015 at 9am PDT.
 You will be notified of your acceptance status on 3 May 2015.

 [BOSC](BOSC_2015 "wikilink") includes normal-length talks (about 20 minutes), lightning talks (5 minutes), and posters.
 Please indicate on